chauff/cse1500-web-transcripts/Lecture-3.md

 </html>
 ```

 :point_up: This code does exactly what we expect (hiding a button once we click it).
 Try it for yourself (save the code in a `.html` file and open it with the browser).
 You should also be familiar with the `jQuery` syntax and know that `$(..)` is an alias for the function [`jQuery(..)`](http://api.jquery.com/jQuery/).
 But what happens if we overwrite `$`?
 Find out by uncommenting the `$ = "overwriting";` line of code.
-The code is broken and we end up with the error: `TypeError: $ is not a function`.
+Result: the code is broken and we end up with `TypeError: $ is not a function`.

-Luckily, `jQuery` and other libraries have very few variables ending up in global scope in order to **reduce potential conflicts** with other JavaScript libraries.
+`jQuery` and other libraries have very few variables ending up in global scope in order to **reduce potential conflicts** with other JavaScript libraries.
 In addition, the **public API is minimized** in order to avoid unintentional side-effects (incorrect usage of the library by end users) as much as possible.

-How is that achieved?
-Through the module pattern, which we come to towards the end of this lecture.
+We will later see how to achieve this with the [module design pattern](#design-pattern-3-module).

 ### Hoisting